imaginary-cloud/CameraManager/README.md

 ## License

-Copyright © 2010-2018 [Imaginary Cloud](https://www.imaginarycloud.com).
+Copyright © 2010-2020 [Imaginary Cloud](https://www.imaginarycloud.com).
 This library is licensed under the MIT license.

 ## About Imaginary Cloud

 ![Imaginary Cloud](https://s3.eu-central-1.amazonaws.com/imaginary-images/Logo_IC_readme.svg)

-We apply our own Product Design Process to bring great digital products to life.
-Visit [our website](https://www.imaginarycloud.com) to find out about our other projects or [contact us](https://www.imaginarycloud.com/contacts) if there's an idea that you want to turn into an outstanding product, we'll take it from there!
+At Imaginary Cloud, we build world-class web & mobile apps.
+Our Front-end developers and UI/UX designers are ready to create or scale your digital product.
+Take a look at our [website](https://www.imaginarycloud.com/) and [get in touch!](https://www.imaginarycloud.com/contacts) We'll take it from there.